bvandercar-vt/serato-tags/README.md

 Fork of https://github.com/Holzhaus/serato-tags , which appears to be no longer maintained.
-Many updates added, including overall library tools.
+Many updates added, including overall library database tools, and Crate parsing from https://github.com/sharst/seratopy.

 # Serato Tags